 To answer your other questions, I do not have any contacts in the Galapagos right now.
 And yes, you can bet your teachers savings that you will be there in peak tourist season with MANY american and european (but mainly American) tourists running around on super deluxe package tours…. it must be nice.
 My advice: go to the islands while you are here, because who knows the next time you will be able to organize a trip to this part of the world with your beautiful family.

->By the way, our plan is see the islands first and then
+By the way, our plan is see the islands first and then head for Quito.

-Lastly, since you mentioned you would go to Quito after galapagos, perhaps you could look into finding a flight from US to Quito, then go Quito -> Galapagos -> Quito.
-However, alternatively, you could get your flight in and out of Guayaquil, and get conecting flights in between Quito and Guayaquil for $65 (one-way on TAME).
+Lastly, since you mentioned you would go to Quito after galapagos, perhaps you could look into finding a flight from US to Quito, then go Quito → Galapagos → Quito.
+However, alternatively, you could get your flight in and out of Guayaquil, and get conecting flights in between Quito and Guayaquil for $65 one-way on Ecuadorian state-run airline TAME.